cekit/cekit/docs/handbook/installation/dependencies.rst

     * ``koji`` is replaced by ``brew`` command (or ``brew-stage`` if run with the ``--stage`` parameter)
     * ``fedpkg`` is replaced by ``rhpkg`` command (or ``rhpkg-stage`` if run with the ``--stage`` parameter)

+    Further, the following dependency is required when using the ``follow_tag`` annotation

+    * ``skopeo`` command which is used to determine latest image version and release information.

 Test phase dependencies
 ----------------------------------